 The Rocky Mountain RepRap Festival (RMRRF) launched in 2023 and was a HUGE success!
 The hosts are hard at work preparing for 2024 and have rented more space for an even BIGGER event in 2024.
 There will be 36,000 square feet of 3D printing fun.
 We’re planning on seeing over 50 sponsors and a boat load of everyday Makers showing off their goodies!

 This event is hosted in a large climate controlled convention space with WiFi.
 The concession stand will be open, so there’s no need to leave for lunch or snacks.
 The neighborhood is suburban, with plenty of decent hotels, restaurants and fast food nearby.

 Speakers: This year’s Maker Lounge will host informal chats with with industry experts.
 Chats are 45 minutes long and the new lounge area will have seating for about 100 or so attendees, plus and a couch for the speaker.
 Gather ’round and learn something new!

 Set up: Doors open Friday, April 19 at Noon for Sponsors & 2pm for Exhibitors.

 Everyone MUST check in on Friday!

 - Extension Cords and power strips.
 Power is provided behind every table/booth, just bring your own cords under 10 feet!

-- Tables are 8 feet long and each reservation gets you HALF a table.
+- Tables are 8 feet long & 31 inches wide.
 Tables are limited to 100 pounds.
-Chairs are provided.
+2 chairs are provided.
 Sponsors are welcome to bring their own tables.

 - Printers and projects!
 No drones or RC aircraft will be able to be used at the event due to the vicinity of the Northern Colorado Regional Airport.
 No 3D Printed firearms will be permitted for display at the event for the safety of everyone.